oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_bds_instance_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple BdsInstance resources in Oracle Cloud Infrastructure
-- Returns a list of BDS instances.
+- Returns a list of all Big Data Service clusters in a compartment.
 - If *bds_instance_id* is specified, the details of a single BdsInstance will be returned.